paysdoc/ES6TypeScript/README.md

 ###Assignment 2 Access modifiers

 For the rest of the workshop, think about your Class variables/methods visibilities (public/private/protected).
-This is a handy tool to optimise your auto completion.
+This will help to optimise your auto completion and code structure.

 ####public